-Born and raised in the Midwest, Emily developed a keen sense of wanderlust at a young age, and she felt that to truly understand the world, you must go out and experience it.
+Born and raised in the Midwest, Emily developed a keen sense of wanderlust at a young age, and she felt that to understand the world truly, you must go out and experience it.
 Yet it wasn’t until her first international experience studying abroad in Paris that she fell in love with traveling.
-Since then, Emily has traveled to over 20 countries including Hungary, Greece, Morocco, Russia, and India.
+Since then, Emily has traveled to over 20 countries, including Hungary, Greece, Morocco, Russia, and India.
 Some of her favorite travel memories are backpacking through Europe, teaching soccer to young girls in Brazil, snorkeling off the coast of Zanzibar, hiking in the Tatra Mountains in Poland, and meeting and connecting with local women from different backgrounds throughout her journeys.

 Mary’s passion for travel started at age 12 when her family moved to the Middle East, living as ex-pats for several years.
 The experience opened her eyes to the world, traveling extensively with her family exploring new countries, encountering different cultures, and meeting people.

 Enjoying the experience and learning of new cultures is what excites Mary the most.
-Her travels throughout the world have taken her to over 20 countries with memorable experiences that include a camel ride to the Pyramids in Egypt, rug shopping in Istanbul, a wedding in India, zip-lining in Costa Rica, and living with family in France for a year during college.
+Her travels worldwide have taken her to over 20 countries with memorable experiences that include a camel ride to the Pyramids in Egypt, rug shopping in Istanbul, a wedding in India, zip-lining in Costa Rica, and living with family in France for a year during college.
 Raising an adventurous family offered Mary the opportunity to explore domestic US travel.
 Favorite family trips include Alaska, ski trips to Utah and California, and exploring the many National Parks the US offers.

 Gail’s adventurous spirit took hold when she shouldered her first backpack at the age of 8.
 Raised on Cape Cod, summer vacations with her family meant getting as far away from tourist-packed beaches as possible and embarking on ever-more remote backpacking trips – eventually even to the wilds of Alaska.
 Gail learned at an early age that exploring nature and pushing comfort zones strengthens bonds and solidifies relationships.
 For years she instructed experiential outdoor leadership workshops for adults and worked with at-risk urban youth introducing many of them to hiking and camping for the first time.
 Some of Gail’s most enduring friendships are the crew of women who surrounded her in her 20s and shared her passion for the outdoors.
 Studying abroad and exploring Europe by rail sparked a love for travel, but the real introduction to global adventure came when Gail moved overseas to work in international development.
 Fly fishing in Mongolia, hiking around mud volcanoes in Azerbaijan, and skiing in the mountains of Kosovo, she loved living and working around the globe.
-Gail now resides in Cambridge, still braves the tourists on Cape Cod, and is so lucky to be working with the fellow adventurers at AdventureWomen!
+Gail now resides in Cambridge, still braves the tourists on Cape Cod, and is so lucky to work with fellow adventurers at AdventureWomen!

 While Kristi’s career has spanned the roles of training and development, non-profit leadership, and environmental education, it consistently had one theme in common: creating a foundation for others to thrive, learn and protect the world.
 Before AdventureWomen, Kristi worked at Tourism Cares as Marketing Manager during their website rebranding and assisted in launching the Future of Tourism during COVID.
 Kristi was also the visionary behind the Savvy Women’s Alliance, a national non-profit organization focused on environmental health and women, and was a national speaker and author.
 Her book, Little Changes, was awarded the Living Now 2014 Evergreen Medal for being a ‘world-changing book of this millennium.
 From camping in the Redwoods as a child to taking her children camping across New England, the outdoors is where Kristi finds her balance, clarity, and excitement for life.